Skip to content

 docker-compose up

-1. Navigate to the backend directory and run the commands:
+1. Navigate to the backend directory and run the following commands:

 go mod download